chris-koester-db/dbsql_query_logger/README.md

 ### Usage

-The code below shows how to run the DBSQL Query Logger.
+The code below shows how to run the DBSQL Query Logger as an incremental ingestion pipeline.
 Refer to docstrings for more details.

-The [notebooks](notebooks) folder includes a notebook that uses widgets for easy parameterization.
+The [notebooks](notebooks) folder includes an example that shows how to load query history into a dataframe.

 ```python
 import logging